What Is Gelatin Artistry?

 "Gelatin Artistry" as Gelatin Artist Angelica calls it, is edible art made out of beef/pork clear gelatin or with a vegetarian version jelly made out of konjac root.

 This gelatin art is a clear, empty, tangible space that you can eat!
 As weird as it may sound, gelatin art is 100 percent edible dessert that has flavor, sweetness, and that citrus that makes your mouth water and not only that!
-It's like painting in 3D but instead with a brush, you are using a tool called Gubia-Needle.
+It's like painting in 3D but instead with a brush, you are using a tool called Gubia-Needles.

-Not always has a Gubia-Needle been used for the elaboration of such art.
+Gubia-Needles have not always been used for the elaboration of such art.
 As far as the history of this art has been tracked down, not much information is out there, just stories of the veteran Gelatin Artists that have been teaching this art for years.
 But what we know about gelatin desserts is that they have existed since way back in the medieval times.
 But referring to this art, it is speculated between the eldest artists that this method of elaborating artistic gelatins had possibly come from the catholic nuns in Mexico City.
 Now these nuns traveled from Spain and other places from Europe to Mexico bringing all those delicacies and culinary recipes with them.
 That is how Mexico has developed their gastronomic abilities from the Pros.
 Many nuns in the convents earn their living selling sweets and confections.
 Their recipes come from the times of the Romans and Moors, which they have preserved over the ages.
 In medieval times the sweet delicacies they now sell could only be tasted by royalty, or rich donors to the convents.

 Sweets have been prepared by nuns who have worked in convent kitchens preparing some real treats.
 One of the most famous alcoholic drinks ever made by nuns was the "Rompope" an eggnog like beverage.
 It's believed to have been originally made in the convents of the city of Puebla, Mexico.
 How can we ever not think that nuns could have develop something so astonishing as a decorated gelatin dessert!
 They are masters of the confection.
 It is said that gelatin was originally made from extracting the collagen from beef hide and from pig too.
 This broth have to be boil numerous times in order to remove the impurities and obtain the clear gel which back then was used for making "aspics" a gelatin made with vegetables and other condiments.